Schwarz Digits

-Schwarz Digits KG is the IT- and digital-services division of Germany's Schwarz Group, headquartered in Neckarsulm.
-Announced in 2023, the unit consolidates activities in cloud computing (STACKIT), cybersecurity (XM Cyber) and the e-commerce for discount supermarket chain Lidl and hypermarket chain Kaufland.
-In 2024/25, the division generated about €1.9 billion in annual sales.
+Schwarz Digits KG is the IT and digital services division of Germany's Schwarz Group, based in Bad Friedrichshall, Baden-Württemberg.
+Established in 2023, the division provides IT and digital services in areas including cloud computing, cybersecurity, artificial intelligence, communication and workplace technologies.
+Its services include the STACKIT cloud platform.
+In fiscal year 2025, Schwarz Digits generated €2.2 billion in revenue.

 History

 The Schwarz Group announced on 29 September 2023 the creation of Schwarz Digits as its fifth division to group IT and digital operations under a dual leadership.
 The move has been described as a shift by the retailer into providing IT services beyond its own retail operations.

 Schwarz Digits had at launch about 7,500 employees and was led by co-CEOs Christian Müller and Rolf Schumann.

 Prior to the reorganisation, the group expanded into cybersecurity by acquiring Israeli firm XM Cyber in November 2021 for about US$700 million.

 In 2024 the group and the Deutsche Bahn announced DataHub Europe, a data platform to support AI applications; by October 2024 AuditGPT was cited as an initial use case.
 In August 2025, Deutsche Bahn stated that the platform had gone into operation with AuditGPT.

+In July 2026, Schwarz Digits opened a new campus in Bad Friedrichshall.
+The campus initially comprises five buildings with space for around 3,500 employees, with later expansion stages expected to accommodate more than 5,000 employees.

 Infrastructure and data centers

-In December 2024 it was reported that Schwarz Digits would build its largest data center on a 13-hectare site near Lübbenau, Brandenburg.
-Plans exist for a six-building campus targeting around 200 MW of capacity.
-Co-CEO Rolf Schumann has spoken about their cloud strategy requiring substantial investment in additional data center infrastructure.
+Schwarz Digits operates its own data center infrastructure, which is used by companies of the Schwarz Group as well as external customers.
+Publicly documented locations include data centers in Neckarsulm and Ellhofen in Baden-Württemberg, Germany, and Ostermiething in Upper Austria.

+In December 2024, Schwarz Digits announced plans to build a data-center campus on a 13-hectare site near Lübbenau, Brandenburg.
+The project comprises six buildings and is planned to have an initial electrical capacity of around 200 MW, with an announced investment of €11 billion.
+Construction began in November 2025, with the first three modules scheduled for completion by the end of 2027.
+The data center's waste heat is planned to be fed into Lübbenau's district-heating network for use in heating residential and commercial buildings.

+In addition to the data center in Lübbenau, further data center sites are planned by the Schwarz Group.
+In August 2026, the Schwarz Group announced plans to build another data center in Dummerstorf, near Rostock, with a grid connection capacity of 240 MW by 2033.
+The investment is expected to amount to approximately €5.6 billion.
+The site could potentially be expanded to a grid connection capacity of up to 1 GW by 2045.